Penny Stock Scam

 • Create more shares, thus greater potential market cap, greater potential liquidity.

-• Gives the false impression the shareholders are getting a reward for investing and that the company is doing very well with great potential for future returns.
+• Gives the false impression that shareholders are getting a reward for investing and that the company is doing very well with great potential for future returns.

 • to further entice its shareholders to buy more shares, thus inevitably raising share value.